Optimization of Structural Flood Mitigation Strategies

 \subsubsection{Sequential algorithm results}

 To counteract the degradation of solutions for larger configurations, the sequential approach presented in Section \ref{sec:algorithm-hierarchical} was benchmarked in a similar setting.
 In Table \ref{tab:icold-stats-table-3}, performance of the direct sequential DE solver (DE-D-S) is compared against DE-PL.
 Interestingly, DE-D-S performed much better than DE-PL for configurations containing many walls, providing improvements as large as $84\%$.
-This result indicates the difficulty in optimizing configurations of multiple structures simultaneously, which may lead to a worse objective when running the previous algorithms with more structures.
+This result indicates the difficulty in optimizing configurations of multiple structural mitigation measures simultaneously, which may lead to a worse objective when running the previous algorithms with more measures.
 Note, however, that the sequential approach generally did not provide improvements over DE-PL for configurations consisting of three, four, and five walls.
-These results indicate that sequential optimization is most beneficial when the number of structures becomes larger (e.g., greater than five).
+These results indicate that sequential optimization is most beneficial when the number of structural measures becomes larger (e.g., greater than five).

 Finally, a comparison between DE-D-S and the sequential DE-PL solver (DE-PL-S) is made in Table \ref{tab:icold-stats-table-4}.
 On average, DE-PL-S provided a $24\%$ improvement over its direct counterpart.
 The sequential DE-PL solver was also capable of finding a solution which completely mitigated the flood using a smaller structural budget.
-That is, the direct sequential solver found a totally mitigating solution at $n = 9$, but DE-PL-S accomplished this for $n = 8$.
-Interestingly, however, for $n = 10$, DE-D-S found a totally mitigating solution, whereas DE-PL-S only found a \emph{nearly} mitigating solution.
+That is, the direct sequential solver found a totally mitigating solution at $m = 9$, but DE-PL-S accomplished this for $m = 8$.
+Interestingly, however, for $m = 10$, DE-D-S found a totally mitigating solution, whereas DE-PL-S only found a \emph{nearly} mitigating solution.
 This again may be a consequence of the relatively small number of experiments performed.
-Overall, except for small $n$ (i.e., $n = 1$), the pathline-based sequential approach appears highly superior to the direct sequential approach.
+Overall, except for small $m$ (i.e., $m = 1$), the pathline-based sequential approach appears highly superior to the direct sequential approach.
 This result indicates that DE-PL-S serves as a good general purpose OFMP solver.